July 11, 2024

 Use native and third-party tools for deeper license management capabilities

 Don't overlook the native Microsoft 365 features like Viva Insights.
 These tools offer insights into usage patterns, helping to identify opportunities for license adjustments.
-Plus, Entra ID Group-based licensing automates license assignments, ensuring users have the necessary access without manual intervention.
+Plus, Entra Group-based licensing automates license assignments, ensuring users have the necessary access without manual intervention.

 However, third-party Microsoft 365 license management tools like CoreView offer advanced features for automating and managing licenses, providing deeper insights and reporting capabilities and enhancing the native capabilities of Microsoft 365 with: